slalom/dataops-infra/catalog/aws/ml-ops/README.md

 ### metric\_name

 Description:   The name for the metric associated with the alarm.
 For each PutMetricAlarm operation, you must specify either MetricName or a Metrics array.
-  If you are creating an alarm based on a math expression, you cannot specify this parameter, or any of the Dimensions , Period , Namespace , Statistic , or ExtendedStatistic parameters.
+  If you are creating an alarm based on a math expression, you cannot specify this parameter, or any of the Dimensions , Period , Namespace , alarm_statistic , or Extendedalarm_statistic parameters.
 Instead, you specify all this information in the Metrics array.
 Values include Training Accuray, Training Loss, Validation Accuracy, and Validation Loss.

 Type: `string`